monacca1/nuggit/README.md

   - example:
     - `nuggit checkout -b JIRA-XYZ`
 - checkout an explicit file
-  - TO DO
   - This will revert local modifications so that the file matches the committed
-  - a work around for this, while it has not yet been implemented is to use the `git checkout <file>` command in the same directory as the file you would like to checkout / revert
 - checkout a hash
    - TO DO
      - TO DO - this may need to use some of the logic implemented in: `nuggit_checkout.pl <branch> --follow-commit`